 The untimely death of Mr James Free of Lalbert East caused a surge of downcast gloom over the district.
 Although he had been ill for a short period his illness was not thought to be serious, but he rapidly sank following an operation, and died at the age of 57 years.
 Jim, as he was commonly known, came to the district from Corack with his brother Samuel and worked diligently, transforming a wildernest to a wheat farm.
 Jim Free proved to one of Australia's finest citizens, taking a keen interest in public matters and being blessed with a warm friendliness.
 He successfully reared a family of eleven children, his sons Messrs James Free married Emma Oliver, John married E. Rangott, Ern married M. Keating, Dick married May Jobling and then Frank, Norm and Allan weren't married.
 Whilst daughters, Johanna married Jack Bailey, Dolly married Robert Williamson, Pearl [became] Mrs J. Hasty, and Alice became Mrs Bill Smith.
 Mr Bourne conducted the funeral service at St. Stephen's Church, Lalbert and also at the graveside at the Lalbert cemetery (pp. 111-2).

 In January 1922, the Argus newspaper reported that probate from James' will was paid to Johanna Free of Lalbert East, widow, and James Oswald Free, farmer, also of Lalbert East.
+James's estate at the time was worth over £6,900.
 Three years later two of his married daughters, Johanna Victoria Bailey and Eliza Jane Williamson, placed the following memorial notice in the Melbourne Argus: 'FREE - In loving memory of our dear father who passed away on 20 January 1922.
 "We who loved him sadly miss him as it dawns another year; In our lonely hours of thinking, thoughts of him are ever near".
 Inserted by his loving daughters Ciss and Dolly and sons-in-law J. Bailey and R. Williamson, Lalbert'.
 On 4 May 1937 James' widow, Johanna Free (nee Shepherd) died at Quambatook and was buried with James in the Lalbert cemetery.

 What of James and Johanna's farm?
 One of their great granddaughters, Kerry Free, tells us that their farm is currently owned and run by her father, Allan Henry Free.
 She adds that her grandfather, James' son Allan Joseph Free, had also many years ago bought the farm that had belonged to James' older brother Samuel Free and his wife Fanny (the farm was then owned by their son Ted).
 'As a kid we always called that part of the farm "Teddy's".
 So basically Dad's farm is now Sam and James' combined'.